olliechick/post-photo-to-instagram/README.md

 ### Running

 When run, the program will post a random photo from those listed in the CSV file.

-The seed for the randomness is the current day, so running this multiple times in the same day will result in the same image posted.
-Also note that the random number generated is an independent event - don't fall victim to the [Gambler's fallacy](https://en.wikipedia.org/wiki/Gambler%27s_fallacy).
+Note that the random number generated is an independent event - don't fall victim to the [Gambler's fallacy](https://en.wikipedia.org/wiki/Gambler%27s_fallacy).